 Taking vitamins can be a big help when you have Crohn's.
-During flares, you may not eat healthy -- or eat much at all.
+During flares, you may not be able to eat much healthy food, or anything else.
 And your body may not absorb nutrients well.
-Taking vitamins can ease your mind, so you know you are getting what you need.
+Taking vitamins can ease your mind, so you know you're getting what you need.

-Your doctor can tell you which vitamins or minerals you may be missing, based on how Crohn's affects your body and what drugs you take.
+Your doctor can tell you which vitamins or minerals you're short on, based on how Crohn's affects your body and what drugs you take.

 Crohn's Disease and Your Diet

-Crohn's makes you more likely to be poorly nourished.
+Crohn's makes it harder to nourish yourself.
 This can make you feel run-down and sick.
 Your Crohn's drugs may not work as well.
 In children and teens, it can stunt growth.

 You may not get enough nutrients because:

 - Your gut is inflamed or damaged.
-This makes it hard to absorb carbohydrates, fats, water, and many vitamins and minerals from food.
-Surgery for Crohn's can also make this a problem.
+It's hard to absorb carbohydrates, fats, water, and many vitamins and minerals from food.
+Surgery for Crohn's can also cause this problem.

 - You have no desire to eat.
-Pain, diarrhea, anxiety, and changes in taste can make it hard to eat enough.
+This can happen because of pain, diarrhea, anxiety, and changes in taste.
+As a result, you don't eat enough.